 Something to Talk About by Meryl Wilsner

 Hollywood powerhouse Jo is photographed making her assistant Emma laugh on the red carpet and the tabloids declare them a couple.
 The so-called scandal couldn’t come at a worse time – threatening Emma’s promotion and Jo’s new movie.
 The gossip starts to affect all areas of their lives; paparazzi are following them, coworkers are treating them differently.
-With the launch of Jo’s film project approaching, the two women spend even more time together, and they begin to realise the rumour might not be so off base after all… but is acting on the spark between them worth fanning the gossip flames?
+With the launch of Jo’s film project approaching, the two women spend even more time together, and they begin to realize the rumor might not be so off base after all… but is acting on the spark between them worth fanning the gossip flames?

 All Adults Here by Emma Straub

 When Astrid Strick witnesses a school bus accident in the center of town, it jostles loose a repressed memory from her young parenting days decades earlier.
 Suddenly, Astrid realizes she was not quite the parent she thought she’d been to her three, now-grown children.
 But to what consequence?

 Astrid’s youngest son is drifting and unfocused, making parenting mistakes of his own.
 Her daughter is pregnant yet struggling to give up her own adolescence.
 And her eldest seems to measure his adult life according to standards no one else shares.
 But who gets to decide, so many years later, which long-ago lapses were the ones that mattered?
 Who decides which apologies really count?
 It might be that only Astrid’s thirteen-year-old granddaughter and her new friend really understand the courage it takes to tell the truth to the people you love the most.